Iswaryaparthi/NLP_SentimentAnalysis/README.md

-# FinalProject
-## Project 1 - NLP: Sentiment Analysis on Healthcare Reviews
+## NLP: Sentiment Analysis on Healthcare Reviews

 #### Objective:
   The goal of this project is to develop a model that can classify sentiments in healthcare reviews.
 This involves analyzing text data from healthcare reviews and determining whether the sentiment expressed in each review is positive, negative, or neutral.